aws-samples/sample-serverless-mcp-servers/stateless-mcp-on-lambda-python/README.md

    ```
    This will create the API Gateway and Lambda function, which will have the MCP dependencies layer attached.

+   The provided `template.yaml` file assumes a deployment in us-east-1.
+If deploying to an alternate region, update the ARN for the [Lambda Insights extension](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/Lambda-Insights-extension-versions.html) and the [Lambda Web Adapter](https://github.com/awslabs/aws-lambda-web-adapter?tab=readme-ov-file#lambda-functions-packaged-as-zip-package-for-aws-managed-runtimes).

 ## Testing

 1. After deployment, you'll receive an `outApiEndpoint` value.
-2. Use the MCP Inspector tool to test the endpoint:
+2. Use [MCP Inspector](https://modelcontextprotocol.io/docs/tools/inspector#py-pi-package) to test the endpoint:
+   - After setting up MCP Inspector, you can start the tool with the following command: `mcp dev src/mcpserver/server.py`
    - Enter the following URL in MCP Inspector: `${outApiEndpoint}/echo/mcp/`

 ## Make Commands